 Bar a few exceptions, bad news varies for every company and individual.
 In general, you could say that a situation becomes a problem when it is perceived negatively by the public and/or the media.
-In motorsport, the worst case scenario is obviously a fatal accident on track.
+In motorsport, the worst-case scenario is obviously a fatal accident on track.
 But there are also less dramatic situations that will still turn into a problem for a team, a driver or a supplier.
-Think tyre or engine failures during a race, cheating or even illegal activities.
-It is true that most incidents in motorsport will be handled by the team or supplier and you, as a driver, will not be directly involved.
+Think an unexpected bad result, an avoidable accident, a tyre or engine failures during a race, or even cheating.
+And with social media ever more present, anything you do outside of the race track can also quickly turn into a potential problem.
+While most incidents in motorsport will be handled by the team, supplier or the federation, there are still situations when you have to face the music directly.

 What do you do when the bad news concerns you directly?

 Not going to happen?
 OK, imagine this: During qualifying, you stall your car on the last lap and thus impede your closest competitor to beat your time.
-Or you deliberately lie to the stewards of the race meeting and get found out.
+Or you deliberately crash into your team-mate to kick him out of the race.
 Or you crash your car on purpose to bring out the safety car because your team principal has asked you to.
 All true stories.
-So the next one could happen to you.
+So, the next one could happen to you.

 Five recommendations how to handle bad news

-There are five basic things of what to do when you have to announce bad or unfavourable news.
+There are five basic things to do when you have to announce bad or unfavourable news.